NCSU-Libraries/groovy-marc/README.md

 above expression is equivalent to both `record['245$a']` and `record["245\$a"]`.

 The general default for these expressions is to return lists, because the default assumption of the framework is that a field is repeatable.
-The 245 has been explicitly "tagged" by the framework as non-repeatable, however, and so expressions involving it return the single value.
-The tagging work is not yet complete, however, so *most* expressions will return lists of fields.
+The 245 tag has been explicitly identified by the framework as non-repeatable, however, and so expressions involving it return the single value.
+The tagging work is not yet complete (only control fields and the 245 will be treated as non-repeatable), however, so *most* expressions will return lists of fields.

 If you want to look at all the 035s,(e.g.) you would do something like `record["035"].each {
     DataField fld -> .... }`.